LarsEmilMoller/Facial-recognition/README.md

 • Grey_Test_Fullcropped

-The script will print which indexes will be the right guesses for a specefic person and then the 10 guesses of the training images corresponding to that person.
+The script will print which indexes would be he right guesses for a specefic person and then the 10 guesses of the training images corresponding to that person.
 This is done for each of the 6 subject, and then followed by the success rate of the experiment.

-In the folder Other_scrips have three additional python scrips.
+In the directory Facial-recognintion, there are three additional python scrips.
 These can be used to further explore the algorithm.
 The python files are the following:

 Eigenface.py: This script creates images of the eigenfaces/principal components from a training set.
-The Images will be saved in the folder called Eigenfaces_Training_set in this same folder as Eigenface.py is located.
+The Images will be saved in the folder called Eigenfaces_{Training_set} in this folder Eigenface.py is located.

 Plot.py: This script can plot the coordinate vectors for a training set with two arbitray principal components on the x- and y axis.
-The training set have to be specified, and which principal componens sould be on each axis.
+The training set have to be specified along with which principal componens sould be on each axis.

-Table.py: This script can plot confusion matricies for a training set and test set.
+Table.py: This script can plot confusion matricies with latex syntax for a training set and test set.